WHY WE DO

 Building Relationships

-Accompany health professional as they are building relationships & interprofessional structures at their workplaces & communities.
+Accompany clinicians as they are building relationships & interprofessional structures at their workplaces & communities.

 Organizing

-Coach health professionals as they are running health equality/justice campaigns to structurally transform their institutions & communities.
+Coach clinicians as they are running health equality/justice campaigns to structurally transform their institutions & communities.

 Community